GLOBAL MARKETS-Stocks ease on earnings outlook, Greece worries

 Gilt yields fell on the U.S. Federal Reserve’s promise to be patient before it raises interest rates and on uncertainty about Greece’s new government.

-U.S. crude futures settled higher after earlier turning negative on a report from oil services firm Genscape that showed further inventory builds in energy hub Cushing, Oklahoma.
+U.S. crude oil futures turned negative after a report from oil services firm Genscape showed further inventory builds in energy hub Cushing, Oklahoma.

 Switzerland’s franc again dominated trade on major currency markets, weakening against the euro and dollar amid renewed speculation of intervention by the Swiss National Bank, while commodity-based currencies fell against the greenback.